 - In order to get the telescope tracking properly, they require alignment procedures and thus a knowledge of stars in the night sky to make it work.

 - They are NOT a substitute for learning the night sky.
 If you don’t know your way around the night sky, and your Go-To telescope isn’t properly pointing at an object, how are you going to adjust and find it?

 For me personally, a beginner non-experienced astronomer getting a a Go-To Telescope is like someone using cheat codes or “pay to win” micro-transactions to beat a video game without any learning or work involved.

-I’m not against them, but I only recommend the Go-To Telescopes if you are a serious astronomer with experience of the night sky, if you are into astrophotography, or if you bave enjoyed your non-electronic telescope and are now looking for an upgrade
+I only recommend the Go-To Telescopes if you are a serious astronomer with experience of the night sky, or if you nave enjoyed your non-electronic telescope and are now looking for an upgrade.